-The administrative layer for system level tasks like configuration and software install.
-This includes the shell, or command line, daemons, processes that run in the background, and the desktop environment, the interface the users interacts with.
+The administrative layer for system-level tasks like configuration and software install.
+This includes the shell, or command line, daemons, processes that run in the background, and the desktop environment.

 A type of software that lets you perform a task.
 Apps include everything from desktop tools and programming languages to multiuser business suites.
 Most Linux distributions offer a central database to search for and download additional apps.

 Linux is a free, open source operating system, released under the GNU General Public License (GPL).
 Anyone can run, study, modify, and redistribute the source code, or even sell copies of their modified code, as long as they do so under the same license.

 Linux has become the largest open sources software project in the world.
 Professional and hobbyist programmers from around the world contribute to the Linux kernel, adding features, finding and fixing bugs and security flaws, and providing new ideas—all while sharing their contributions back to the community.

 Linux is the foundation for the modern IT stack, and Red Hat is one of the leading contributors to the Linux kernel and associated technologies in open source communities.
 Red Hat engineers help improve features, reliability, and security to make sure your infrastructure performs and remains stable—no matter your use case and workload.